SYEDAHAMED29/syedahamed29/README.md

 ## Hii👋,
-I'm Syed Aashiq Ahamed, final year undergraduate student.
-I am passionate about Web technologies.
+I'm Syed Aashiq Ahamed, a web developer at heart, with a knack for creating elegant web applications that cater to unique requirements..

 - 🔭 I’m currently working on Web Development
-- 🌱 I’m currently learning Reactjs and Mongodb
 -  ⚡ Languages: Javascript